TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

 - Spawn Eggs
   - Added spawn eggs for the Crawler, Jungle Spider and Pumpkin Golem
 - Splash Text
-  - Playing on Halloween will now select from a list of unique splashes, not just "OOoooOOOoooo!
+  - Playing around Halloween will now select from a list of unique splashes, not just "OOoooOOOoooo!
 Spooky!"
   - Added some new splashes to the base splash list
   - Added birthday splash texts for some important Frontiers team members
 - Added some more contributor capes. :P